krabbypattified/asteroids/README.md

 ## Components

 A component is a blueprint for an object in the game.
-They are composed into a component tree.
+They are composed and instantiated into a virtual DOM.

 See [Component.md](https://github.com/krabbypattified/asteroids/blob/master/Component.md)

 ## Animation

+State interpolation for components.

 See [Animation.md](https://github.com/krabbypattified/asteroids/blob/master/Animation.md)

 # Collision

+O(n) AABB collision for objects.

 See [BroadCollision.md](https://github.com/krabbypattified/asteroids/blob/master/BroadCollision.md)

 ## Example

+How to make a game.

 See [Example](https://github.com/krabbypattified/asteroids/tree/master/Example)